 - Don't forget to explore Hexawise's Value Expansion feature here.
 Whenever you reduce the number of Values in Hexawise for a Parameter, you should consider using the Value Expansions feature

 - See Wikipedia's description of Equivalence Class Partitioning

 - A simple 2-minute experiment demonstrates how important this lesson is:

-- Call the first plan "2p20v" (which is a fast way to create a plan with 2 Parameters that have 20 Values each.
+- Call the first plan "2p20v" (this automatically generates a plan with 2 Parameters with 20 Values each)

 - Call the second plan "20p2v"